Definition

 Proxy server

-• Proxy servers function as an agent between a user and the internet.
+• Proxy servers function as agents between a user and a server that's usually on the internet.
 While they hide the user's IP address from the web server being accessed, proxy servers don't secure the data being sent and received.

-• Because proxy servers don't encrypt data, a user's online activities aren't fully protected when using a proxy server.
+• Proxy servers don't natively encrypt data, so a user's online activities aren't fully protected when using a proxy server.
+Encryption can be implemented as a feature on a proxy server, however.

-• The scope of protection of a proxy server is typically limited, since it only functions with a single app or service.
+• The scope of protection of a proxy server is typically limited because it only functions with a single app or service.

-• Free proxy connections can be slower and less secure due to fewer configuration options and reduced infrastructure.
+• Free proxy connections can be slower and less secure because of fewer configuration options and reduced infrastructure.

 VPN server